sudarshansudarshan/joc/Faq.md

 **1. What are the dates for the online Joy of Computing Workshop?**

-The workshop will be held on the 22nd and 23rd of July.
+The workshop will be held on the 14th and 15th of September.

 **2. Who can participate in this workshop?**